-At our 2011 Annual Meeting of Shareholders, pursuant to a non-binding, advisory vote, shareholders approved the compensation of our named executive officers as disclosed in the proxy statement for the meeting by a vote of 2,131,112 shares in favor to 46,030 against.
-The Compensation Committee has considered the results of this advisory shareholder vote and believes that it shows support by our shareholders for our compensation philosophy and the executive compensation programs that implement our compensation philosophy.
-We have not significantly changed our executive compensation program following this shareholder advisory vote.
+At our 2014 Annual Meeting of Shareholders, pursuant to a non-binding, advisory vote, shareholders approved the compensation of our named executive officers as disclosed in the proxy statement for that meeting by a vote of 2,549,204 shares in favor to 126,338 against.
+Our Compensation Committee has considered the results of this advisory shareholder vote and believes that it shows support by our shareholders for our compensation philosophy and the executive compensation programs that implement our compensation philosophy.
+We have not significantly changed our executive compensation programs following this shareholder advisory vote.
 Our Board of Directors has determined that shareholder advisory votes on executive compensation will occur every year.
-Accordingly, the next shareholder advisory vote on executive compensation will be held at our 2012 Annual Meeting of Shareholders.
+Accordingly, the next shareholder advisory vote on executive compensation will be held in connection with this year's Annual Meeting of Shareholders.